 If you're looking for Big Data Greenplum DBA Interview Questions & Answers for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
-According to research Big Data Greenplum DBA has a market share of about 0.3%.
-So, You still have opportunity to move ahead in your career in Big Data Greenplum DBA Administration.
-Mindmajix offers Advanced Big Data Greenplum DBA Interview Questions 2018 that helps you in cracking your interview & acquire dream career as Big Data Greenplum DBA Administrator.
+There are a lot of opportunities from many reputed companies in the world.
+According to research, Big Data Greenplum DBA has a market share of about 0.3%.
+So, You still have the opportunity to move ahead in your career in Big Data Greenplum DBA Administration.
+Mindmajix offers Advanced Big Data Greenplum DBA Interview Questions 2019 that helps you in cracking your interview & acquire dream career as Big Data Greenplum DBA Administrator.

 Q1) How to check distribution policy of a test table sales?

-The Describe table sales shows the distribution details.
+The Describe table sales show the distribution details.